oportocala/cinema4d-midi-plugin/README.md

 It will expose two values from the very first MIDI device it finds: **note** and **value**.

 From there you can wire it up using XPresso.

+# Usage

+Clone or download the contents of this repo into a folder that looks like this:
+`/Applications/MAXON/CINEMA 4D R18/plugins/dev1/MidiPlugin2`